Commentary

 Even more egregious, the United States allows 10-100 times higher levels of radiofrequency radiation (RF) radiation from cell towers and wireless infrastructure than most countries including Greece, Canada, Israel, Chile, Belgium, Croatia, Bulgaria, India, Switzerland, Russia, China, and Italy.

-Other countries have developed transparent accountability frameworks through monitoring and compliance enforcement to provide protections for communities, the environment and vulnerable populations.
+Other countries have developed transparent accountability frameworks through monitoring and compliance enforcement, including audits, siting standards, and regulated power levels and radiation emissions to provide protections for communities, the environment and vulnerable populations.

-Many countries such as Turkey, Greece, Chile, Bangladesh, Australia, Israel, New Zealand, and Russia prohibit cell towers on school grounds.
+Many countries have taken action based on existing research.
+Turkey, Greece, Chile, Bangladesh, Australia, Israel, New Zealand, and Russia prohibit cell towers on school grounds.
 Australia capped radiation emission limits at 1% of federal levels near schools.
 Turkey mandates ongoing monitoring and compliance of radiation levels at schools and hospitals.
 Bangladesh banned cell towers on residential buildings, schools, colleges, playgrounds, and in high density areas.
 Chile prohibits cell antennas in sensitive places such as kindergartens, hospitals and nursing homes.
 Toronto, Canada advises radiation limits set 100 times lower than federally accepted levels.

 Why is the US not taking action to protect the health of the people, the environment and wildlife, from known and documented health effects of RF radiation?